lyteword/kjv/john/chapter-18.md

 <sup>33</sup> Then Pilate entered into the judgment hall again, and called Jesus, and said unto him, Art thou the King of the Jews?

-<sup>34</sup> Jesus answered him, Sayest thou this thing of thyself , or did others tell it thee of me ?
+<sup>34</sup> Jesus answered him, Sayest thou this thing of thyself, or did others tell it thee of me?

 <sup>35</sup> Pilate answered, Am I a Jew?
 Thine own nation and the chief priests have delivered thee unto me: what hast thou done?

-<sup>36</sup> Jesus answered, My kingdom is not of this world : if my kingdom were of this world , then would my servants fight , that I should not be delivered to the Jews : but now is my kingdom not from hence .
+<sup>36</sup> Jesus answered, My kingdom is not of this world: if my kingdom were of this world, then would my servants fight, that I should not be delivered to the Jews: but now is my kingdom not from hence.

 <sup>37</sup> Pilate therefore said unto him, Art thou a king then?
-Jesus answered, Thou sayest that I am a king .
-To this end was I born , and for this cause came I into the world , that I should bear witness unto the truth .
-Every one that is of the truth heareth my voice .
+Jesus answered, Thou sayest that I am a king.
+To this end was I born, and for this cause came I into the world, that I should bear witness unto the truth.
+Every one that is of the truth heareth my voice.

 <sup>38</sup> Pilate saith unto him, What is truth?
 And when he had said this, he went out again unto the Jews, and saith unto them, I find in him no fault *at all*.